 This is commonly referred to as “the lockout date” because the Landlord can have the locks changed at this time.

-If you own rental property in California, it’s challenging but very important to be up to date on local landlord-tenant laws.
+If you're the landlord of a rental property in California, it’s challenging but very important to be up to date on local landlord-tenant laws.
 Tenants who do not live up to their end of the lease agreement (including refusing to pay rent, partaking in illegal activity, etc) are subject to eviction.

 So consider contacting us for your property management needs.
 You don’t need to manage your rental unit on your own.
 We can help you realize your investment property’s full potential.

-Disclaimer: This blog isn’t a substitute for legal advice from a licensed attorney in your state.
-If you have any questions regarding this content or any aspect of property management, Mike Dunfee Group can help.
+Disclaimer: This blog isn’t a substitute for legal help and advice from a licensed attorney in your state.
+Consider speaking with a professional who provides legal services.
+If you have any questions regarding this content or any aspect of rental management, Mike Dunfee Group can help.